 My Story

-I returned home a year later and decided to set up The Grown-Up Gap Year in order to help other people who have questions about how to take a career break or sabbatical.
+I returned home nine months later, feeling like a totally different person.
+That’s when I decided to set up The Grown-Up Gap Year in order to help other people who have questions about how to take a career break or sabbatical.

 Since then I have continued to travel all over the world, both on solo trips and with friends and family.

-If you have any questions then please do get in touch, as I love helping people to plan their trips.
-You can find me on Twitter, Facebook, Instagram and Pinterest.
+If you have any questions then please get in touch, as I love helping people to plan their trips.
+I’d also love to connect with you on FacebookInstagram, X and Pinterest.

 Happy travels!